Greg0109/library/README.md

 ## Getting Started

-- Clone this repo.
+- Download or clone this repo by using `git clone https://github.com/RyelBanfield/library.git`
-- Open project and launch live server.
+- Enter the project folder and run locally by using a VS Code extension such as `Live Server`.

 ## Author